matl4c/x220-coreboot-image-and-guide/README.md

         this machine.
 Ultimately I will not need windows, but if I ever sell this laptop someone else might want windows.
 If you plan on using SeaBIOS you can use the same VGABIOS firmware in this repository.
       - I elected for a bootsplash image.
 If you don't upload your own bootsplash image, none will show up at all.
         What's the fun in no bootsplash?
-I got my bootsplash off of reddit, and you can find more bootsplashes here.
+I got my bootsplash off of reddit, and you can find more bootsplashes [here](https://github.com/ifrit05/coreboot-bootsplashes).
-        Bootsplashes have to be 1200x768, so making a custom one isn't too difficult.
+        Bootsplashes have to be 1024x768, so making a custom one isn't too difficult.
       ```
       cd ~/coreboot
       make nconfig